juxor/afaq/markdown/secI4.md

 to economic inefficiency as energy is wasted in class conflict and invested in building bigger and better cages to protect the haves from the have-nots.
-Instead of creating useful things, human activity is spent in useless toil reproducing an injustice and authoritarian system.
+Instead of creating useful things, human activity is spent in useless toil reproducing an injust and authoritarian system.

 All in all, the results of competition (as documented by a host of scientific disciplines) show its poverty as well as indicating that co-operation is the